to the book the Bhâgavata Purâna

 Chapter 1 - 2 - 3 - 4 - 5 - 6 - 7

-Chapter 1: The Degraded Dynasties and Corrupt Nature of the Rulers of Kali-yuga
+Corrupt Nature of the Rulers of Kali-yuga

-(12) The brahmin thus will put Candragupta on the throne of whose son Vârîsâra then As'okavardhana will follow.
+(12) The brahmin will put Candragupta on the throne and

 Chapter 2: Despair and Hope in the Age of Quarrel

-(12-16) When the bodies of all living entities by the contamination of Kali-yuga are in decay; the dutifulness of the members of all status-orientations is lost; with the vedic path there for all men changed into an atheistic conception of duty; when the kings predominantly act as thieves and men in their various occupations in truth are all lying bandits of meaningless slaughter; when the classes are predominantly [profit-]labor-minded; the cows are no better than goats; the hermitages are just like materialistic homes; family ties extend no further than the bonds of marriage; when the plants and herbs have reduced in size and all trees are like s'ami-trees, when there is always lightning in the clouds and the homes are ruled by loneliness [voidism, impersonalism, see pranâti]; when Kali-yuga is running at its end and the people have become like asses, will the Supreme Lord descend in the mode of pure goodness to protect the dharma.
+(12-16) When the bodies of all living entities are in decay from the contamination of Kali-yuga, when the dutifulness of the members of all status-orientations is lost, when the Vedic path for all man has changed into a predominantly atheistic sense of duty, when the kings [or governors] mainly consist of thieves, and the people in their various occupations are lying criminals of useless violence [against specially animals], when the societal classes as good as all are engaged in profit-minded labor, cows have the same value as goats, the hermitages hardly can be distinguished from materialistic households, family bonds do not reach beyond the ties of marriage, when the plants and herbs are mostly small sized and all trees are like s'amī trees, when there is always lightning in the clouds and the homes are ruled by loneliness [voidism and impersonalism, see Pranāti], when Kali-yuga is running at its end and the people behave like asses, the Supreme Lord will descend in the mode of pure goodness to defend the dharma.

-Chapter 3: The Song of Mother Earth and Kali-yuga its Remedy
+Chapter 3: The Song of Mother Earth

 Chapter 4: Pralaya: The Four Types of Annihilation

-Chapter 5: Final Instructions to Mahârâja Parîkchit
+Chapter 5: Final Instructions to Mahārāja Parīkchit

-Chapter 6: Mahârâja Parîkchit Liberated and the Veda Handed Down in Four
+the Veda Handed Down in Four

-(39) From that came the threefold omkâra into being which, unseen of influence manifesting itself, is the representation of the Supreme Lord [bhagavân], of the Absolute Truth [brahman] and of the Supersoul [paramâtma, see also 1.2: 11, B.G.
+(39) From that [sound] the threefold omkāra [A-U-M] came into being that, manifesting itself unseen, constitutes the representation of the Supreme Lord [Bhagavān], the Absolute Truth [Brahman] and the Supersoul [Paramātmā, see also 1.2: 11, B.G.
 7: 8].

-Chapter 7: The Devotion in Samhitâ Branches and the Ten Topics of the Purânas
+and the Ten Topics of the Purānas

-(9-10) The creation [of this universe, sarga], the subsequent creation [of different worlds and beings, visarga], the maintenance [the sustenance, the vritti or sthâna] and protection [the rakshâ or poshana of the living beings], the reigns [of the various Manus], the dynasties [vams'as], the narrations about them [vams'a-anucaritam], the annihilation [of different kinds, pralaya or samsthâ], the motivation [of individuality or hetu] and the supreme shelter [of the Fortunate One or apâs'raya], o brahmin, are the ten characteristic topics of a purâna as understood by the authorities on the matter; some state that relative to the greater ones, the lesser purânas deal with five [see also S'uka on this 2.10.1-7 and *].
+(9-10) The creation [of this universe, sarga], the subsequent creation [of different worlds and beings, visarga], the maintenance [the sustenance, the vritti or sthāna] and protection [the rakshā or poshana of the living beings], the reigns [of the various Manus], the dynasties [vams'as], the narrations about them [vams'a-anucaritam], the annihilation [of different kinds, pralaya or samsthā], the reason [the individual living entity or hetu] and the supreme shelter [of the Fortunate One or apās'raya], oh brahmin, are the ten topics characterizing a Purāna as understood by the authorities on the matter.
+Some state that relative to the greater ones, the smaller Purānas deal with only five of these subjects [see also S'uka on this 2.10: 1-7 and *].

 next page